blank'/>

 Canon EOS Ra Box and Accessories

-Canon Ra Unboxing
+Canon EOS Ra Unboxing

-Battery Pack LP-E6N Front
+Canon EOS Ra Battery Pack LP-E6N Front

-Battery Pack LP-E6N Back Side
+Canon EOS Ra Battery Pack LP-E6N Back Side

 Battery Charger LC-E6

-Battery Charger LC-E6 and Pack LP-E6N
+Canon EOS Ra Battery Charger LC-E6 and Pack LP-E6N

-Canon Wide Strap
+Canon EOS Ra Wide Strap

-Canon Cable Protector
+Canon EOS Ra Cable Protector

-Interface Cable IFC-100U
+Canon EOS Ra Interface Cable IFC-100U